NorwinYu/MIPS-Programming/README.md

-# UNNC-SYS-CW-2016
+# MIPS Programming

-This code is my assignment when I was studying **SYSTEM AND ARCHITECTURE** at **University of Nottingham, Ningbo, CHINA** in 2016 as a second year undergraduate student.
+This code is my assignment when I was studying **SYS.TE.M A.ND ARC.H.ITECT.URE** at **Univ.ersi.ty of.
+Not.ting.ham, Ni.ngbo, CHIN.A** in 2016 as a second year undergraduate student.
 Because I was looking for a job to write a resume and backed up my school day code, the code was uploaded and made public on January 27, 2020.